DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Detailed Human Evaluation Results

 For the ``Character Locations'', we employ a four-component spatial verification process: 1) \textbf{Presence Confirmation} - determining whether the character is in the source image; 2) \textbf{Bounding Box Containment} - determining whether the character falls in our annotated bounding box region (visually highlighted with a red rectangle); 3) \textbf{Positional Accuracy} - comparing the character's actual placement against our position annotations (e.g., ``the upper left part of the image''); and 4) \textbf{Prompt Inclusion} - checking whether the spatial information in the final prompt matches our position annotations.
 The results are shown in Table \ref{tab:human_evaluation_character_locations}.

-For the ``Scene Attributes'' (covering background, lighting, and style conditions), we involve three systematic checks: 1) \textbf{Categorical Verification} - validating that the annotated ``scene\_attribute\_content'' correctly describes the annotated visual condition (i.e., background, lighting, and style); 2) \textbf{Scene\_Attribute-Image Alignment} - determining whether the annotated ``scene\_attribute\_content'' aligns with the source image; and 3) \textbf{Prompt Inclusion} - determining whether the annotated ``scene\_attribute\_content'' is unambiguously specified in the final prompt.
+For the ``Scene Attributes'' (covering background, lighting, and style conditions), we involve three systematic checks: 1) \textbf{Categorical Verification} - validating that the annotated ``scene\_attribute\_content'' correctly describes the target visual information (i.e., background descriptions, lighting conditions, and style information); 2) \textbf{Scene\_Attribute-Image Alignment} - determining whether the annotated ``scene\_attribute\_content'' aligns with the source image; and 3) \textbf{Prompt Inclusion} - determining whether the annotated ``scene\_attribute\_content'' is unambiguously specified in the final prompt.
 The results are shown in Table \ref{tab:human_evaluation_scene_attributes}.

 For the ``Entity Relationship'', we focus on two critical aspects: (a) \textbf{Entity\_Relationship-Image Alignment} - quantifying the proportion of annotated entity relationships that correctly align with the source image; and (b) \textbf{Entity\_Relationship-Prompt Completeness} - quantifying the proportion of annotated entity relationships that are explicitly described in the final prompt.
 The results are shown in Table \ref{tab:human_evaluation_entity_relationships}.